hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step2.md

 `helm install stable/rabbitmq --name my-rabbit --namespace rabbit -f rabbit-values.yaml`{{execute}}

-The RabbitMQ containers start fairly quickly so the Pod status may be already running creating, or initializing.
+The RabbitMQ containers start fairly quickly so the Pod status may be already running, creating, or initializing.
 To get a complete status of the deployment availability run this inspection

 `kubectl get deployments,pods,services --namespace rabbit`{{execute}}.